iknowjason/PurpleCloud/README.md

 **Network Subnets configuration:**   The configuration for the subnets can be adjusted in the python list named ```config_subnets```.
 Some changes include changing the default subnet names or adding/removing subnets.
 By default there are four subnets created.

+**Other Details:**

+* **Logging Passwords:** By default, all passwords are randomly generated.
+So if you are not aware of this, it might be easy to lose track of a password.
+For this reason we have added a logging feature that captures all passwords created.
+The ```azure.py``` script will automatically log all output to a logfile called ```ranges.log```.
+This is for the specific purpose of being able to track the ranges created and the passwords that are auto-generated for AD users and local Administrator accounts.

+* **Azure Network Security Groups:**  By default, the azure.py script will try to auto-detect your public IP address using a request to http://ifconfig.me.
+Your public IP address will be used to white list the Azure NSG source prefix setting.
+You can over-ride this behavior by changing the ```override_whitelist``` variable to False.
+By default it will then use the value set in ```whitelist_nsg```.
+This is set to wide open ("*") and you can change this to a static value.

 # Getting Started